rapidsms/rapidsms/docs/internals/roadmap/rapidsms-1.0.rst

 RapidSMS 1.0 Roadmap
 ====================

-This document describes the high level goals for releasing RapidSMS 1.0.

-Started by Colin Copeland and Tobias McNulty in collaboration with UNICEF Innovation.
-However, the document is open to the greater RapidSMS community for discussion and comments.
+This document describes the high level goals and schedule for releasing RapidSMS 1.0.
+It was originally created by Colin Copeland and Tobias McNulty in collaboration with UNICEF Innovation.
+However, the document is open to the greater RapidSMS community for discussion, comments, and other feedback.

 Design Philosophies
 -------------------